microsoft/fast/sites/website/src/docs/design-systems/creating-a-component-library.md

 #### What is the `ElementDefinitionContext`?

-// TODO Rob - I'm not sure how to explain this argument well or what all of it's capabilities are

-Importantly, the ElementDefinitionContext can be used to inspect the tag-name for other components using the `ElementDefinitionContext.tagFor()` method.
-This allows usage of other library components in a template or stylesheet without knowing ahead of time what the tag-name for the element will be:
+The first argument is the `ElementDefinitionContext`.
+This context object provides information that is available *during* the attempt to register the element.
+For example, it will tell you the HTML element `name` that the component will be defined as.
+You can also see what the default `shadowRootMode` of the `DesignSystem` is.
+Most of the other APIs are used internally by `FoundationElement.compose` (see below) to define the element, but one particular API of note is the `tagFor()` method of the context.
+This API is used to inspect the tag-name of other components and allows usage of other library components in a template or stylesheet without knowing ahead of time what the tag-name for the element will be.
+Here's an example of how the reusable `Counter` component would leverage this to ensure that the `Button`'s tag name is correct, even if the app developer decides to rename `Button` in some way.

 ```ts
 import { html } from "@microsoft/fast-element";